-Almost four decades after Rambo first drew blood – along with box-office gold – in First Blood, Sylvester Stallone’s elite Special forces veteran returns to the big screen for a fifth outing, Rambo: Last Blood.
+Almost four decades after Rambo first drew blood – along with box-office gold – in First Blood, Sylvester Stallone’s elite Special Forces veteran returns for a fifth outing, Rambo: Last Blood.

-But, perhaps more importantly, the films shed an early light on PTSD, the battle-scarred veteran John Rambo struggling with civilian life.
+More importantly perhaps, the films shed an early light on PTSD, with the battle-scarred veteran John Rambo struggling with civilian life.

-In this fifth outing, Rambo has finally settled down, living a quiet life on his family’s sprawling ranch in Arizona which he shares with his adoptive family; Maria [Adriana Barraza] and her granddaughter Gabriela [Yvette Monreal].
+In Last Blood, Rambo has finally settled down, living a quiet life on his family’s sprawling ranch in Arizona which he shares with his adoptive family; Maria [Adriana Barraza] and her granddaughter Gabrielle [Yvette Monreal].

-“He’s just so withdrawn that he cannot give affection to a cat which is why it’s so profound; that it’s the first time he’s opened up or even hinted at love,” explains Stallone, whose mission becomes very personal when his adopted daughter is kidnapped by Mexican cartel.
+“He’s just so withdrawn that he cannot give affection to a cat, which is why it’s so profound; that it’s the first time he’s opened up or even hinted at love,” explains Stallone, whose mission becomes very personal when Gabrielle is kidnapped by a Mexican cartel.

 “It’s not easy and, if they had more muscles, I’d be in trouble.
-I lose every debate; I’m never right; every piece of furniture I pick is wrong, you name it.
-So I think its very funny but there is no way you can be with five women and not understand that you‘re going to lose every time.
+I lose every debate; I’m never right; every piece of furniture I pick is wrong… you name it.
+So I think it’s very funny but there is no way you can be with five women and not understand that you‘re going to lose every time.
 And, actually, I’ve got used to it.
 I’m like: I’m a loser.
 No problem.
-Even the dogs are female,” muses Stallone who both wrote and played Rocky, earning three Oscars for Rocky’s 1976 debut and scoring a box-office knock-out with a further five sequels and two Creed, films where Rocky passes the torch to Michael B Jordan.
+Even the dogs are female,” he muses.

 View this post on Instagram

-Stallone sending his three daughters a message on Instagram
+Stallone sends his three daughters a message on Instagram

 Surrounded by so much success and plaudits, it’s surprising he doesn’t want his daughters to also act.
-“As a matter of fact, I had this conversation with them: You can’t go in it half-way; it’s not a half-way job; you’re all in – and your heart is going to get broken, many, many times.
+“As a matter of fact, I had this conversation with them: You can’t go in it half-way, it’s not a half-way job, you’re all in and your heart is going to get broken, many, many times.
 It’s a unique business.
 When you study law or you want to be a salesperson or whatever.
-Or real-estate.
+Or real estate.
 Oh, you don’t like my house?
 OK.
 I lost a case in court?
 Well, the judge is stupid.
 But as an actor?
-Well, we don’t like you; you’re not good enough; you’re a failure.
-So I say: you better be ready to have your soul torn apart – and then you’ve got to glue it back together and keep going on, and still there’s no guarantee.
-So, if you’re going to be an actor, be prepared to go through hell, really hell.
-So they’re thinking about it now but I don’t recommend it unless its something you can’t control and you breath it.”
+Well, we don’t like you, you’re not good enough, you’re a failure.
+So I say, ‘you better be ready to have your soul torn apart – and then you’ve got to glue it back together and keep going on, and still there’s no guarantee.
+So, if you’re going to be an actor, be prepared to go through hell.
+So they’re thinking about it now, but I don’t recommend it unless its something you can’t control and you breath it.”

-He used some of his own interactions with his daughters’ boyfriends in his script for Last Blood for when Rambo meets his adopted granddaughter’s guy friends.
+Stallone reveals he used some of his own interactions with his daughters’ boyfriends in his script for Last Blood, when Rambo meets his adopted granddaughter’s guy friends.
 “I do a thing called the ‘crushing the hand’ test.
 My hands are very strong so when I meet her date, I really clamp down – and they’re not ready for it and I see their faces changing colour because they wanna be Alpha Dog, and I know they’ll never forget it.

-Rambo will always be a part of his heart; “Between the first one and this one, this to me is the most profound because this is as close as he’s ever gonna get to understanding what its like to be human; to really live for someone else, for love, to actually love – and when that is taken away and jeopardized – as an actor – the rage I felt… I try to incorporate what other people would feel.
+With Last Blood being the character’s swan song, Stallone says that John Rambo will always be a part of his heart.
+“Between the first one and this one, this to me is the most profound because this is as close as he’s ever gonna get to understanding what its like to be human, to really live for someone else, for love, to actually love – and when that is taken away and jeopardised, as an actor, the rage I felt… I try to incorporate what other people would feel.